 Kumartuli is the potter’s quarter in Kolkata and is where the Karigars (artists) make idols of Hindu Gods and Goddesses.

 Although they do have commissions for work all year, the best time to visit is around Durga Puja.
 The tradition goes way back to the 18th century!

-Many worships Durga, the Hindu Goddess of War, by blessing her statue with vermillion and immersing it into the river.
+Many worship Durga, the Hindu Goddess of War, by blessing her statue with vermillion and immersing them into the river.

 Sending the Goddess back to nature.
 In Kumartuli, you can see how these idols are made and meet the artists in the labyrinth of workshops!